 Treating Tick Bites.
 Ticks are small, bloodsucking creatures that bury their heads in the skin.
 Protect yourself whenever you are in tick-infested woodlands and fields by wearing long pants and a long-sleeved shirt.
 Button your collar and tuck the cuffs of your pants into your boots or socks.
 Inspect yourself daily, especially the hairy parts of your body, and immediately remove any ticks you find.

-twist, or jerk the tick, as that may leave its mouth parts buried in the skin.
+If a tick has attached itself, grasp it with tweezers close to the skin and gently pull until it comes loose.
+Don't squeeze, twist, or jerk the tick, as that may leave its mouth parts buried in the skin.
 Wash the wound with soap and water, and apply antiseptic.
 After dealing with a tick, thoroughly wash your hands.

 Treating Chigger Bites.
 Chiggers are almost invisible.
 They burrow into skin pores, causing itching and small welts.
 Try not to scratch chigger bites.
 You may find some relief by covering a chigger bite with calamine lotion or by dabbing it with clear fingernail polish or mud.